bruning/weather-report/README.md

 # weather-report
 A Ruby command-line application designed to **(a)** pull data from multiple Weather Underground API endpoints and **(b)** present a weather report to the user.
-You can choose from the following report options:
+Users can choose from the following report options:

 * Current observations from any United States ZIP code
 * A ten-day forecast for a given ZIP code